csorbakristof/learning_ai/AUT_KiirasEsBiralatiSablonGeneralo/spec.md

 If any value of "GeneráltHallgatóiLista" required for the generation of a document is missing, show an error message and stop.
 Check only for the presence of columns actually used (for filename generation or any placeholder mentioned in the templates (checked dynamically)).

+## Output file locations

+Save the output documents into a subdirectory "output/konzulensnev" where "konzulensnev" is substituted with the name of the advisor ("Konzulens neve") which is made filesystem friendly.

+Filesystem friendly strings: use the following method to convert any string (like student name) to be filesystem friendly.
+Remove whitespaces and convert accents and special characters to english letters.
+Use PascalCasing, so for example "Csorba Kristóf" should be converted to "CsorbaKristof".

 ## Templates for the document generation

 For every row of "GeneráltHallgatóiLista", the macro should go along the rows (except header) of the worksheet "TemplatesAndFiles".
 Every row of this sheet corresponds to a Word document to create.
 If any of the columns mentioned below is missing, show an error message and stop.

 The column "Kimeneti fájl sablon" contains the name template of the output file.
+If column "Kell?
+0/1" is 1, the output file corresponding to this row should be generated.
+Otherwise, the row should be skipped.
 For the input template, use "Angol sablon" if "Bírálat nyelve" in "GeneráltHallgatóiLista" is "angol", use "Magyar sablon" in every other case.
 (These are the exact column names.)
 The filename templates are strings containing "name" which should be substituted by the student's name (made filesystem friendly).
 The student name is found in the column "Hallgató neve" in "GeneráltHallgatóiLista".

 ## Filling out the templates